 This Act may be cited as the Iron Ore (Mount Bruce) Agreement Act 1972 1.

-2. Definitions
+2. Terms used

 In this Act —

-the Agreement means the agreement of which a copy is set forth in the First Schedule, and if that agreement is varied, from time to time, in accordance with the provisions of the Agreement includes the Agreement as so varied from time to time, and, except in section 3(1), also includes the Agreement as altered by the 1976 Variation Agreement, the 1987 Variation Agreement, the Iron Ore Agreements Legislation Amendment Act 2010 Part 6, the 2010 Variation Agreement and the 2011 Variation Agreement;
+1976 Variation Agreement means the agreement a copy of which is set forth in the Second Schedule;

-the Company has the same meaning as it has in, and for the purposes of, the Agreement;
+1987 Variation Agreement means the agreement a copy of which is set forth in the Third Schedule;

-the 1976 Variation Agreement means the agreement a copy of which is set forth in the Second Schedule;
+2010 Variation Agreement means the agreement a copy of which is set forth in the Fourth Schedule;

-the 1987 Variation Agreement means the agreement a copy of which is set forth in the Third Schedule;
+2011 Variation Agreement means the agreement a copy of which is set forth in the Fifth Schedule;

-the 2010 Variation Agreement means the agreement a copy of which is set forth in the Fourth Schedule;
+Agreement means the agreement of which a copy is set forth in the First Schedule, and if that agreement is varied, from time to time, in accordance with the provisions of the Agreement includes the Agreement as so varied from time to time, and, except in section 3(1), also includes the Agreement as altered by the 1976 Variation Agreement, the 1987 Variation Agreement, the Iron Ore Agreements Legislation Amendment Act 2010 Part 6, the 2010 Variation Agreement and the 2011 Variation Agreement;

-the 2011 Variation Agreement means the agreement a copy of which is set forth in the Fifth Schedule.
+Company has the same meaning as it has in, and for the purposes of, the Agreement.

-[Section 2 amended by No. 94 of 1976 s.
+[Section 2 amended: No. 94 of 1976 s.
 2; No. 26 of 1987 s.
 4; No. 61 of 2010 s.
 12; No. 61 of 2011 s.
 12.]

-3. Ratification of the Agreement
+3. Ratification of Agreement

 (1) The Agreement is ratified.